gappeah/fcc-number-guessing-game/README.md

 # Number Guessing Game

 This project is part of the FreeCodeCamp Relational Database certification.
-The objective was to build a PostgreSQL database to store user information and their game results and create a Bash script to handle the game logic and interact with the database.
+The objective was to build a PostgreSQL database to store user information and game results, as well as create a Bash script to handle the game logic and interact with the database.

 ## Project Structure